 Azure CLI: The user interacts with the Azure CLI to start a session with Microsoft Entra ID, request short-lived OpenSSH user certificates from Microsoft Entra ID, and start the SSH session.

 Web browser: The user opens a browser to authenticate the Azure CLI session.
 The browser communicates with the identity provider (Microsoft Entra ID) to securely authenticate and authorize the user.

 OpenSSH client: The Azure CLI (or the user) uses the OpenSSH client to start a connection to the Linux VM.

 Microsoft Entra ID: Microsoft Entra authenticates the identity of the user and issues short-lived OpenSSH user certificates to the Azure CLI client.

 Linux VM: The Linux VM accepts the OpenSSH user certificate and provides a successful connection.

-- To implement SSH with Azure AD, see Log in to a Linux VM by using Azure AD credentials.
+- To implement SSH with Microsoft Entra ID for your users or guest users, see Log in to a Linux VM by using Microsoft Entra credentials.